The following article is a small extract from my ‘Gentle Eating Book’

 We don’t just take away control over what a child eats though, we also keep control of how they eat it (fingers or cutlery – but only with specific foods, sometimes fingers are OK, sometimes they’re not), where they eat it (at the table), what time they eat it (lunchtime is at twelve o’clock, dinner is at five o’clock), what foods they eat at specific times (cereal for breakfast, sandwiches for lunch – never the other way round), the order they eat the food in (desert always comes after dinner, not before), the temperature it’s served at (“eat your food quickly, before it gets cold”) and what constitutes an acceptable blend of foods (“no, you can’t have fish fingers with custard, don’t be silly”).
 We also tend to override our children’s hunger and satiety (“don’t be silly, of course you can’t be hungry, you only just ate dinner” and “you can’t be full up, you’ve barely eaten anything all day”) as well as not truly respecting their taste preferences (“oh, it’s lovely, how can you say you don’t like it?
 Just eat a bit more!”).
 Research has shown that the more controlling a parent is about their child’s eating, the fussier the child will become.
 Even those who feel they are giving their child as much control as possible over their eating, most likely aren’t.
 Giving more control back to the child is an important consideration when trying to improve picky eating.

-For more on the causes of picky eating – and how to gently change your child’s eating habits, whatever their age, check out ‘The Gentle Eating Book’ – Available for pre-order now in the UK/ROI, Australia, and Rest of the World.
+For more on the causes of picky eating – and how to gently change your child’s eating habits, whatever their age, check out ‘The Gentle Eating Book’ – Available now in the UK/ROI, Australia, and Rest of the World.

 You can also sign up for my free parenting newsletter HERE.